d12frosted/elpa-mirror/gnu/mct-readme.txt

     allude to the underlying function: `completion-in-region'.

   The former scenario is what MCT has supported since its inception.
-  Starting with version `0.4.0' it also covers the latter case, though only experimentally (please report any bugs or point towards areas of possible improvement).

-  To let users fine-tune their setup, MCT provides the `mct-minibuffer-mode' (formerly `mct-mode') as well as the global `mct-region-mode'.

-  The decoupling between the two modes makes it possible to configure interchangeable components in a variety of combinations, such as MCT for the minibuffer and the Corfu package for completion-in-region ([Extensions]).
-Or the Vertico package for the minibuffer and MCT for in-buffer completion ([Alternatives]).

-  We jokingly say that since the introduction of `mct-region-mode' the acronym “MCT” now stands for “Minibuffer Confines Transcended”—the original was “Minibuffer and Completions in Tandem”.

-  [Interaction model of mct-region-mode].

-[Extensions] See section 10
+  Enable `mct-mode' to get started.
+There was a time where MCT also supported in-buffer completion but this was discontinued in version `1.0.0' of the package as Emacs 29 gained the requisite capabilities.
+  To get the familiar MCT key bindings for in-buffer completion, use these in your init file:

+  ┌────
+  │ ;; Get the key bindings
+  │ (let ((map completion-in-region-mode-map))
+  │   (define-key map (kbd "C-n") #'minibuffer-next-completion) │   (define-key map (kbd "C-p") #'minibuffer-previous-completion) │   (define-key map (kbd "RET") #'minibuffer-choose-completion)) │
+  │ ;; Tweak the appearance
+  │ (setq completions-format 'one-column)
+  │ (setq completion-show-help nil)
+  │ (setq completion-auto-help t)
+  │
+  │ ;; Optionally, tweak the appearance further
+  │ (setq completions-detailed t)
+  │ (setq completion-show-inline-help nil)
+  │ (setq completions-max-height 6)
+  │ (setq completions-highlight-face 'completions-highlight) └────

+  Note that the in-buffer completions will produce a new buffer window below the current one.
+Some users find this intrusive.
+In such a case, the use of a popup box is better.
+Consider the `corfu' package by Daniel Mendler, which uses such a popup ([Alternatives]).

-[Alternatives] See section 11
+[Alternatives] See section 10

-[Interaction model of mct-region-mode] See section 4.4

 4 Usage
 ═══════

   This section outlines the various patterns of interaction that MCT establishes.
-Note that completion covers two distinct cases, which are reflected in the design of MCT: (i) in the minibuffer and (ii) for in-buffer completion ([MCT in the minibuffer and in regular buffers]).
-  Most of this section is about the former scenario, which uses the `mct-minibuffer-mode'.
-The `mct-region-mode' is less featureful by comparison.

-[MCT in the minibuffer and in regular buffers] See section 3.11

-4.1 Cyclic behaviour for mct-minibuffer-mode ────────────────────────────────────────────
+4.1 Cyclic behaviour for mct-mode ─────────────────────────────────

-  When `mct-minibuffer-mode' is enabled, some new keymaps are activated which add commands for cycling between the minibuffer and the completions.
+  When `mct-mode' is enabled, some new keymaps are activated which add commands for cycling between the minibuffer and the completions.
   Suppose the following standard layout:

   ┌────
   │ -----------------